 Be Deliberate with the Plan

-Years of watching martial arts and action movies inspired me to learn Krav Maga a few years ago.
+The many martial arts and action movies I watched while growing up inspired inspired me to learn Krav Maga a few years ago.
 Watching the good guys defend and take down bad guys just looked so badass.
+Krav Maga is known to be efficient, effective, and practical.
+Sounds badass to me.
 Krav Maga has defined levels, so it was easy for me to scope out where I wanted to go from where I was at.
 While the training center I signed up for ran classes multiple times daily, I decided I could allocate 3hrs/week training in Krav Maga.
 From there, I looked at the weekly training schedule and selected the classes I would attend every week (3 classes/week).
 No more, no less.
 I added the sessions to my calendar and planned my path for learning Krav Maga.

-In both these cases, what’s important is that I knew what I wanted to do and then I planned a path for me to apply the right focus or structure needed.
+In both saving money and learning Krav Maga, what’s important is that I knew what I wanted to do and then I planned a path for me to apply the right focus or structure needed.
 The plan itself needs to be created mindfully with an understanding of what is realistic given priorities.

 Planning a path will likely take upfront work.
 The plan is essentially what you’ll execute on autopilot, so it needs to be constructed correctly in order to actually accomplish your goal.